I see Nora in the distance and as I’m approaching her, she’s moving farther. Why does my cat run away from me? What the hell is happening?

 5. Modify her environment

-Yes, I’m talking about scratching posts, cat beds, toys, a couple of littler boxes, and food bowls.
+Yes, I’m talking about scratching posts, a cat tree like this one, different toys, a couple of littler boxes, and food bowls.
 When you give her the environment she needs and wants, your cat is definitely not running away from you.
 She’ll doubtlessly want to stay and try out all that special equipment you’ve got for her.

 Make sure she gets the right treatment, and I can guarantee you that after some time, she’ll approach you with a toy in her mouth and ask you to play with her.